mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

     public interface PartialFunction<T, R> {
         R apply(T t);

-        boolean isDefinedAt(T value); // tests if a value is contained in the function's domain.
+        boolean isDefinedAt(T value); // tests if a value is contained in the function's domain }
-    }
     ```
     * the caller is responsible for calling the method `isDefinedAt()` before this function is applied to the value
     * if the function is not defined for a specific value, `apply()` may produce an arbitrary result
-        * in particular - even random values
+        * in particular - random values
-        * more specifically it is not guaranteed that the function will throw an exception
+        * more specifically - it is not guaranteed that the function will throw an exception
     * `do(int positive)` mentioned above - rewritten with vavr:
         ```
-        class RandomIdentityAnswer implements PartialFunction<Integer, Integer> {
+        class RandomIdentity implements PartialFunction<Integer, Integer> {

             @Override
             public Integer apply(Integer o) {